Denise Rousseau: Idiosyncratic deals

 Rousseau's research identified the often hidden but widespread phenomenon of idiosyncratic deals, whereby individual employees bargain for employment arrangements different from their peers.
 Early research on the psychological contract identified an anomaly, the repeated observation that people working for the same firm and same boss can have distinctly different psychological contracts.
-After considering alternative explanations, this observation lead to recognition that individual workers influence the terms of their own employment arrangements.
-These influences take the form of bargaining and self-initiated changes.
 Her 2005 book I-deals: Idiosyncratic Deals Employees Bargain for Themselves also won the George Terry Book Award for best book in management from the Academy of Management.